AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/templates.md

    `/conf/<your-folder>/settings/wcm/templates/.*`

-   The order of the paths is irrelevant, all paths will be scanned and any templates retrieved.
+   The order of the paths is irrelevant.
+All paths are scanned and any templates retrieved.

    >[!NOTE]
    >